 That is 11 months of training, recording and editing work.
 For some candidates, we continued with guidance and that is also recorded so you will see their folders updated into February and March, possibly April as well.

 The effort was/is substantial.

 It is the biggest case training show in the world.

 How did you get eminent strategists like Kevin Coyne, ex-McKinsey worldwide strategy director involved in the program?

 Note that Kevin was involved with Firmsconsulting before this program, and is a mentor of the firm who advises our case interview clients.
-He runs his own firm, the Coyne Partnership, but helps with our training program.
+He runs his own firm, the Coyne Partnership, but helps with our training program and runs 6 other training programs we have.
 We appreciate his continued support and commitment to our value system.

 We are the only firm using such eminent ex-directors to guide candidates.
 We just felt if want candidates in this program to succeed they should go through exactly what our case coaching students experience.
 If our coaching candidates work with Kevin, or another ex-partner, then candidates in this program should work with Kevin as well.

 It comes down to values.
 Firmsconsulting will only work with people who share our value system.
 It is that simple.

 So once the value side is in order, the rest is easy since we are marching to the same beat.
 It is not a question of making sure Kevin, myself or the other mentors or coaches are doing the same things, but more a case of knowing they have the best interests of the client in mind.
 When you have the right intent, good things naturally happen.